soreasy/web_app_skeleton/README.md

     // these two attributes determine which route in your controller will be called.
     url: "/foo",
     type: 'GET'
     // the 'data' attribute determines what data is sent to the server.
-The server will be able to access these values using the params hash.
-If the server only needs to know information passed in the URL, this attribute is not necessary.
+    // The server will be able to access these values using the params hash.
+    // If the server only needs to know information passed in the URL, this attribute is not necessary.
     data: { bar: 'baz' }
   })

-  // the .done function takes a callback, which will only be fired if the server responds with a success status code. the callback will receive arguments corresponding to the the request object, status, and data sent from the server. ajaxRequest.done(someCallback)
+  // the .done function takes a callback, which will only be fired if the server responds
+  // with a success status code. the callback will receive arguments corresponding to the
+  // request object, status, and data sent from the server. ajaxRequest.done(someCallback)

-  // like the .done function, the .fail function will fire off a callback if the server responds with an error status code. ajaxRequest.fail(someOtherCallback)
+  // like the .done function, the .fail function will fire off a callback if the server responds
+  // with an error status code.
+  ajaxRequest.fail(someOtherCallback)
 ```